First-Year Focus

 First Year:

-First year students entering NU beginning in 2020-21 who are interested in Neuroscience typically complete the Chemistry and Math requirements listed under Related Courses and BIOL_SCI 201-0 in their first year (see Neuroscience Major Requirements).
+Students entering NU should complete the Chemistry and Math requirements listed under Related Courses and BIOL_SCI 201-0 as early as possible (see Neuroscience Major Requirements).

 Other good choices for first year students include: